-Importance of the research fields and value of carrying out research as a WPI center proper synaptic connections with appropriate targets and ultimately be modified to fit the environment during critical periods of postnatal development, producing mature functional neural circuits.
+Importance of the research fields and value of carrying out research as a WPI center

+Human intelligence (HI) reflects the nonlinear dynamics of neural circuits in the brain.
+To achieve such a complex function, an adequately balanced number of excitatory / inhibitory neurons need to be produced and optimally arranged during the fetal period.
+Then, their neurites must form proper synaptic connections with appropriate targets and ultimately be modified to fit the environment during critical periods of postnatal development, producing mature functional neural circuits.
 In turn, AI has recently achieved sensational success, mostly in the field of deep learning based loosely on the multi-layered neural networks observed in unimodal visual cortex.
 Yet, AI is still far from achieving the multi-modal integration fundamental to HI.
 Incorporating neuronal dynamics as well as principles of sequential neuronal circuit development and learning rules are thus expected to contribute toward innovative next-generation AI.